How Will Chapter 13 Bankruptcy Affect My Credit?

 It can stay on your credit report for up to ten years from filing.
 Some creditors report it that long, some don’t.
 But we find that people who are behind on their mortgage, for example, they have a car payment that they’re not making, credit card bills they’re not paying, those things are all very destructive of credit, too.

 So yes, if you’re in need of bankruptcy protection, regardless of which chapter it is, you’ve already credit problems.
 So at least you’re going to be doing something about the debt that caused these problems.
+A bankruptcy law firm Memphis, TN trusts, like the team at Darrell Castle & Associates, can help manage the best timing for your case.

 More questions?
 Contact Darrell Castle: